GCmpcCourses/modify_attributes/README.md

-# Paragraph Count
+# Modify Attributes

-A simple web page with a script that counts and reports the number of paragraph tags in the document.
+A simple web page with a script that gets and sets various HTML attributes.